SolutionGuidance/psm/docker/README.md

 After running, the console should display results for a bunch of SQL operations.

+If the database is updated at any point, this step should be repeated to ensure any new data shows up.

 At this point, the application should be ready to go.
 To try the PSM app out, point your browser at [localhost:8080/cms/login](http://localhost:8080/cms/login).
+You can log in with username `p1` and password `p1`.

 ## Installing Docker